bvilnis/terraform-aws-code-server/digitalocean/README.md

 # Digital Ocean
 This is a quick guide to outline the Digital Ocean parameters in [terraform.tvfars](terraform.tfvars).

-Terraform will also prompt for your [Digital Ocean API token](https://www.digitalocean.com/docs/api/create-personal-access-token/) during creation to authenticate.
+Terraform will also prompt for your [Digital Ocean API token](https://www.digitalocean.com/docs/api/create-personal-access-token/) (`var.do_token`) during creation to authenticate.

 ## Variables
 **region:** The Digital Ocean data center region.
 Options include: